denisecase/hundred-go/README.md

 To try Auth0, go to [Auth0](https://auth0.com/) and Sign Up.
 You can create Apps and APIs.
-For this, I'll create "Hundred Go" App and "Hundred Go API" API.
+For this, I'll create "Hundred Go" Regular Wed App (views are generated server-side rather than a SPA).
+"Token Endpoint Authentication Method" = Basic sends client secret via the header.
+"Token Endpoint Authentication Method" = Post sends client secret via the payload.
+We'll use Basic.

 ## App Focus